 Everyone on active duty, as well as many guard personnel and reservists, are enrolled in Servicemembers’ Group Life Insurance (SGLI).
 However, your SGLI coverage expires 120 days after you retire from qualifying military service.
 Selecting the right life insurance is crucial for all new Veterans as they transition back into the civilian world.

 Not sure which life insurance is right for you post-military?
 We've got you covered!
 Below are a variety of life insurance policies that will ensure your family's financial security if something were to happen to you after separating from the military.

-When you separate from the military you have the option to convert your SGLI benefit over to VGLI.
-But, you have a limited time frame after separation to do so — 1 year and 120 days to be exact.
+When you separate from the military, you have the option to convert your SGLI benefit over to Veterans’ Group Life Insurance (VGLI).
+But, you have a limited time frame after separation to apply — one year and 120 days, to be exact.
 After that window closes, you are no longer eligible for VGLI.